 - Module 1: Lectures in Regenerative Dentistry.
 Written exam.

 - Module 2: Laboratory skills in Regenerative Dentistry.
 Practical tests and written report.

 - Module 3: Experimental approaches and project design in craniofacial sciences.
-Written report.
+Written report and seminar presentation.

 - Module 4: Laboratory Research Project in Regenerative Dentistry.
 Written report and seminar presentation.

 All modules are compulsory